Now they're cooking

 Minnesota chef Stephen Larson teaches a cooking class with the assistance of his wife, Lisa Flicker.

-"The most relaxing thing is to watch some other chef work really hard while you sit and watch with a glass of wine,'' says chef Stephen Larson, who teaches classes at his QUARTER/quarter restaurant in Minnesota bluff country.
+"The most relaxing thing is to watch some other chef work really hard while you sit and watch with a glass of wine,'' says chef Stephen Larson, a longtime chef in Minnesota bluff country.

 Larson, with his assistant/wife, "the beautiful and talented Lisa'' Flicker, offers cooking classes that are part magic show, part chemistry lab and part comedy routine.